Everyone Needs a multivitamin, Renegade Endurance Radio Episode 37

 FullScript - create a free account to see what specific brands of supplements I recommend (I have a whole category for multivitamins, it’s under “General Wellness”), plus get 10% off your order!

-why everyone needs a multivitamin
+why you should take a multivitamin

 If you love the show and want to help support it, you can now make a monthly donation to go towards the show.
 In the not too distant future there WILL be a few fun things just for people who support the show.
 This is completely optional, but it will allow me to create episodes more consistently.
 And truly if you want to support the show but money is tight, any amount helps.
 It serves both as a motivator for me as well as helps to allow me to make creating the show a priority vs trying to squeeze it in between other projects.